LexiFi/cmt_annot/README.md

 Remarks
 -------

-Sicne `cmt_annot` depends on the precise data structures used by the OCaml type checker, it may not work when changing OCaml versions.
+Since `cmt_annot` depends on the precise data structures used by the OCaml type checker, it may not work when changing OCaml versions.
 This should not be much of an issue when using `opam`.